holochain/holochain/CONTRIBUTING.md

 To open a PR, fork our Github repo, create a branch whose name describes your fix, and base your pull request on our `develop` branch.

-If you add or change functionality, be sure to add both unit tests and integration tests to show that it works.
-Pull requests without tests will most likely not be accepted!
+If you add or change functionality, be sure to add or update both unit tests and integration tests to show that it works.
+Pull requests without tests compromise the code quality and can not be accepted.

 ## Bug reports

 The simplest way to report a bug is via [Github Issues](https://github.com/holochain/holochain/issues/new/choose) by selecting the Bug Report issue type.
 Please fill out all relevant areas of the bug report, including steps to reproduce.
-If your report is not specific enough, we will have a hard time addressing it without further followup.
+If your report is not specific enough, we will have a hard time addressing it without further follow-up.

 ## Bug fixes and minimal reproductions